The Optical Tube

-Don’t worry about any dents to the tube – they’re almost inevitable anyway.
-Most dents don’t get into the light path, and thus can be ignored entirely.
-If any dents exist that do get into the light path of the optics somehow, you can remove them with the same tools used to remove dents on a car-or even just a plunger or hammer, if you’re lucky.
+Don’t worry about any dents to the tube; they’re almost inevitable anyway.
+Most dents do not enter the light path and can thus be ignored.
+If any dents exist that somehow get into the light path of the optics, you can remove them with the same tools used to remove dents on a car—or even just a plunger or hammer, if you’re lucky.
 So don’t be too concerned.

 The Apertura AD10 is easily one of the highest-quality, best-valued telescopes available in its price range, or to beginners overall.
 If you can’t find an AD10 in stock due to availability or your geographic location, as we’ve mentioned previously, the Zhumell Z10, Orion Skyline 10”, Omegon 10” ProDob, GSO 10” Deluxe, and Bintel 10” Dobsonians are all similar or identical to the AD10.
 These telescopes are all made in the same factory by GSO and tend to have the same features with minor variations in the mounting and accessories, or occasionally the paint job.
 The Apertura DT series Dobsonians are also very similar to the Apertera ADs but lack many of the accessories and have a slightly different mount design.